Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = WIP - 3.7.3.1 =
+- Added new shortcode [sdm_popular_downloads] to display popular downloads.
 - Updated broken i18n string to properly use printf w/ variable replacement.
 Thanks to Garrett for fixing this.

 = 3.7.3 =